Feature #848

 As noted in the pull request, I didn't replace the libmodplug plugin, instead just making it lower priority, so that anybody without access to libopenmpt can still have a tracker plugin.

-#11 Updated by John Lindgren about 5 years ago
+#11 Updated by John Lindgren over 5 years ago

 The OpenMPT plugin is now merged but has lower priority than ModPlug for now.
 As discussed on GitHub, that's to give people a chance to test it out in the next release before dropping it on everyone as the default.
 I'm leaving this ticket open as a reminder to swap the priorities for the release after next.

-#12 Updated by John Lindgren over 3 years ago
+#12 Updated by John Lindgren almost 4 years ago

 OpenMPT is now the default in Git master.

-#13 Updated by Thomas Lange about 3 years ago
+#13 Updated by Thomas Lange almost 4 years ago